Most brand health trackers are corporate astrology.

 Cost: $0 (GA4).

-We don't just care about volume; we care about dependency.
+We don't just care about volume.
+We care about dependency.
 How addicted are you to the platform algorithms?
-This matters for your pipeline velocity equation.
+That matters for your pipeline velocity equation.

 The Protocol: